SFDO-Tooling/MetaDeploy/docs/running_docker.rst

 To download and install Docker please visit: https://hub.docker.com/?overlay=onboarding and follow the installation instructions to download Docker if needed.
-To verify you have successfully installed docker type:
+To verify you have successfully installed Docker type:

 ::